boa-dev/temporal/docs/testing.md

 #### Specify method test suites

-The test suite can be further specified by further qualifying the path.
+The test suite can be further specified by qualifying the path.
 In order to run the tests for `ZonedDateTime.prototype.add`, run:

 ```bash
 cargo run --bin boa_tester -- run -vv --console -s test/built-ins/Temporal/ZonedDateTime/prototype/add